-The Herald-Leader’s guide to Kentuckians in minor league baseball
+List of Kentuckians in minor league baseball (2018 season)

-Players are listed with links to minor league baseball player pages, position, Kentucky connection(s) and Major League Baseball team affiliation.
+The Herald-Leader’s guide to Kentuckians in minor league baseball with links to their player pages, position, Kentucky connection(s) and Major League Baseball team affiliation.

-(Note: This list includes players on minor league rosters as of April 6, 2017.
-Short-season Class A and rookie leagues will be added when those seasons start.
-This list does not include players who compete in independent leagues.)
+(Notes: This list includes players on minor league rosters as of Aug.
+26, 2018.
+Players who compete in independent leagues are not included.)

 Triple-A